Ayushch12/Cyber_Security_realtime_pipeline-Part-2/README.md

 It transforms raw IDS logs into actionable security intelligence.

-# What Is Not Done Yet(This will be done during Stage in Cyna 😃)
+# What Is Not Done Yet
 The current implementation focuses on core functionality.

 Possible improvements include: